 In 10 years on Broadway, Graves tallied 280 goals and 227 assists for a total of 507 points.
 Graves’ best season was in the Cup run of 1994 when he scored 52 goals for the single-season franchise record, which stood for 12 years.

 Alongside Messier, Brian Leetch and Mike Richter, Graves is part of the core four of that Stanley Cup team.
-Maybe the most important goal of his career came in game five when he scored to give the Rangers a two-goal lead over Vancouver.
+Maybe the most important goal of his career came in game seven when he scored to give the Rangers a two-goal lead over Vancouver.
 Though it was not the game-winner, it was still an important tally for the Rangers as they ended their drought.